What are room rental rates?

 There are four common area kitchens located in the residence halls, one in Catskill Hall, one in O’Connor Hall, one in Murphy Hall, and one in Russell Hall.
 Use of these kitchens is open to students living in the residence halls when a Resident Assistant is on duty.
 First priority for use of the kitchens will be given to the residents of the hall.
 College-recognized groups may reserve the kitchen for use for special events.
-Reservations and inquiries should be made with the RD of the respective building.
-The Riverview townhouses have full kitchens in each townhouse; these kitchens are for the use of the residents of that particular townhouse.
+Reservations and inquiries should be made with the Resident Director (RD) of the respective building.
+The Riverview Townhouses have full kitchens in each townhouse; these kitchens are for the use of the residents of that particular townhouse.

 Can I move in early?